-Recommendations 2019 Timeline for Responsible AADK management response 2019 Status by April 2021 REC 1: AADK should concretise the "Operational Reboot" in a consolidated and budgeted plan with prioritised activities and clear outputs/targets for 2019 and beyond.
+Recommendations 2019 Timeline for follow-up Responsible AADK management response 2019 Status by April 2021 REC 1: AADK should concretise the "Operational Reboot" in a consolidated and budgeted plan with prioritised activities and clear outputs/targets for 2019 and beyond.
 The reboot plan should especially consider systems strengthening in areas of project management, financial management, risk management, safety and security management, safeguarding, human resource management, if possible through integrated solutions across platforms.
-2019-2020 AADK Director: Director of Operations Heads of Teams: Finance, People & Systems Development, Accountability AADK agrees with this recommendation.
-Action Points: 1) The "Operational Reboot" will be outlined in a consolidated and budgeted action plan with prioritised activities and clear outputs/targets for 2019 and beyond (by September 2019).
-2) An action plan covering safety & security management, safeguarding and human resource management will be drawn up (by September 2019).
-3) Staff trainings on Safety & Security and Safeguarding will be conducted, based on newly revised policies and procedures (by December 2020).
-4) A new federation-wide Contract Management System will be adopted by AADK and rolled out to all relevant staff (by December 2019).
+AADK Director: Director of Operations Heads of Teams: Finance, People & Systems Development, Accountability AADK agrees with this recommendation.
+Action Points: The "Operational Reboot" will be outlined in a consolidated and budgeted action plan with prioritised activities and clear outputs/targets for 2019 and beyond (by September 2019).
+An action plan covering safety & security management, safeguarding and human resource management will be drawn up (by September 2019).
+Staff trainings on Safety & security and Safeguarding will be conducted, based on newly revised policies and procedures (by December 2020).
+A new federation-wide Contract Management System will be adopted by AADK and rolled out to all relevant staff (by December 2019).
 Note: in tandem with the finalisation of the Operational Reboot action plan, some key activities covered by the plan will be initiated, e.g. implementation of a new ERP system.
-1) Action plan completed in 2019 and prioritised activities integrated into team plans and budgets for 2020 and onwards.
-2) Action plan on safety & security management, safeguarding and human resource management developed.
-3) Several staff trainings on Safety & Security (incl. preparation of travellers + HEAT training of selected staff) and Safeguarding (incl.
-CHS investigation training of two SHEA investigation training of two SHEA investigation training of selected teams) carried out.
-SHEA e-learning launched at AADK and federation wise (April 2021) and Staff Health & Security platform available (launched October 2020).
+Action plan completed in 2019 and prioritised activities integrated into team plans and budgets for 2020 and onwards Action plan on safety & security management, safeguarding and human resource management developed.
+Several staff trainings on Safety & Security (incl. preparation of travellers + HEAT training of selected staff) and Safeguarding (incl.
+CHS investigation training of two SHEA investigation training of selected trams) carried out.
+SHEA e-learning launched at AADK an federation wise (April 2021) and Staff Health & Security platform available (launched October 2020).
 Data security campaign ran in Feb-April 2021.
 Staff Security Campaign planned in June 2021.
-4) CMS adopted, AADK staff trainings carried out and all live grants migrated to the system.
-Further implementation, including population of finance data, is ongoing and will be finalised by Q3 2021.
-REC 2: AADK should introduce a more structured and strategic approach to resourcing, assess staffing needs in relation to its strategic plan and the SPa, and develop a holistic, long-term staffing plan in this regard that rationalizes the staff contributions towards the SPa and other engagements.
-Capacities for financial management and management of humanitarian assistance should be strengthened, including through 2019 AADK Director: Director of Operations Head of Team: People & Systems Development AADK agrees with this recommendation.
-Action Points: 1) A strategic AADK approach to resourcing and staffing will be developed, with due consideration to striking a balance between, on the one hand, the requirement for assessing longer-term staffing needs and planning for competence development, and, on HR strategy and yearly process presented to the Leadership Team in early 2020.
-New Strategic Human Resource Management presented to the Leadership Team by August 2021 (copes with Union Agreement and SPAII).
+CMS adopted, AADK staff trainings carried out and all live grants migrated to the system.
+Further implementation, including population of finance data, is oongoing and will be finalised by Q3 2021 REC 2: AADK should introduce a more structured and strategic approach to resourcing, assess staffing needs in relation to its strategic plan and the SPa, and develop a holistic, long-term staffing plan in this regard that rationalizes the staff contributions towards the SPa and other engagements.
+Capacities for financial management of humanitarian assistance 2019 AADK Director : Director of Operations Head of Team : People & Systems Development AADK agrees with this recommendation.
+Action Points: A strategic AADK approach to resourcing and staffing will be developed, with due consideration to striking a balance between, on the one hand, the requirement for assessing longer-term staffing needs and planning HR strategy and yearly process presented to the Leadership Team in early 2020.
+New Strategic Human Resource Management presented to the Leadership Team by August 2021 (copes with Unior Agreement and SPAII).